akshaymogaveera/Self-Driving-Robot-Using-Neural-Network/README.md

     * Tensorflow is used to create the model.
     * After sufficient data is collected, run file "" on your PC (Ensure all the paths in code is correct).
     * Training the model will take some time and post completion the model will be saved.
+* Final
+    * Ensure that the previous steps are completed without any errors.
+    * Run files "" and "" on raspberry pi simultaneously, parallely run file "" on your PC.

+# Credits <a href="https://github.com/hamuchiwa/">@hamuchiwa</a>, as I have followed his <a href="https://github.com/hamuchiwa/AutoRCCar">tutorial</a> and used some of his code.